What is IR35?

 - We take into consideration your unique situation and paint a whole picture to lenders

 - Experience with complex cases and our advisors are specialists in the field and dedicated to serving independent professionals

 - Search for the best in-market deal available to you and can secure long term mortgage rates

 You can take a look at how much you could borrow using our calculator below

 How can I check if I fall under IR35?

-First of all you need to ascertain if you are classed as self employed or employed under HMRC rules.
-The guidelines by HMRC are quite unclear and there are no specifics laid out, so it is important that you involve an expert in the area, such as a tax adviser, if you are unsure.
-To avoid being caught by the IR35 rules, it is essential that your contract with your clients is ‘IR35 friendly’.
+First of all, you need to ascertain if you are classed as self-employed or employed under HMRC rules.
+The guidelines from HMRC are quite unclear and there are no specifics laid out, so it is important that you seek advice from an expert in the area, such as a tax adviser, if you are unsure.
+To avoid being caught by the IR35 rules, it is essential that your contract with your end-client is ‘IR35 friendly’.